Hoosat-Oy/hoosat-create/README.md

 - Full-stack TypeScript application using React and Node HTTP/HTTPS.
 - Includes working server side SEO with `react-helmet-async`
-- Supports ES modules for server-side and client-side code.
+- Supports ES modules for server-side and client-side ```.
 - Configured with Webpack for production builds.
 - Includes Jest for unit testing.
 - Includes example components and routes for getting started.